gee-community/geemap/README.rst

         # Checks whether this notebook is running on Google Colab
         try:
                 import google.colab
-                import geemap.eefolium as eemap
+                import geemap.eefolium as emap
         except:
-                import geemap as eemap
+                import geemap as emap

         # Authenticates and initializes Earth Engine
         import ee